Vettabase/awesome-mariadb/README.md

 Why are we maintaining a list that is specifically for MariaDB, and not for MySQL and its forks?

 It's easy to find software, cloud services or educative resources for MySQL.
 Finding MariaDB related resources is a bit more difficult.
-The reason is simple: many authors of MySQL resources tend to think that, if something works with MySQL, it will work with MariaDB as well.
+The reason is simple: many authors of MySQL resources assume that, if something works with MySQL, it will work with MariaDB as well.
 And it is certainly true that MariaDB and MySQL are very similar.
 MariaDB was initially created by forking MySQL 5.1, and some effort to guarantee compatibility was made over the years.